Email FacebookTwitterMenu burgerClose thin

 Asian couple plans their retirement

 Employers offering defined benefit plans don’t have to follow the rule of 85.
-So if your company doesn’t, the rule won’t be of benefit to you should you decide you’d like to retire a few years ahead of schedule.
-And even if your company does use the rule of 85, there may be a minimum age you need to meet before it can be applied.
+It’s important to find out if you’d like to retire a few years ahead of schedule.
+And even if your company does use the rule of 85, there may be a minimum age requirement.
+For example, you may need to be at least 60 or 62 before using the rule of 85.

+Your employer may also use an entirely different number to determine when you’re eligible to receive full retirement benefits.
 If your employer doesn’t use the rule of 85, full pension eligibility may depend only on your years of service.
 So you may need to fulfill 30 years or more of service to retire early without taking a pay cut in your benefits, regardless of your age.

 What to Consider If You’re Subject to the Rule of 85